mumbleskates/prost/README.md

   encodes the message into a new vec or bytes and returns that container.
 This is not always as efficient as `encode_fast`, but always produces an encoding that is contiguous in memory.
+* `encode_contiguous` and `encode_length_delimited_contiguous` work exactly the
+  same as `encode_fast`, but pre-measure first and reserve the exact size needed to store the finished encoding.
+This guarantees that the resulting buffer will be contiguous even if its size is not known ahead of time, and allows direct conversion from the resulting `ReverseBuffer` into a `Vec` (see `ReverseBuffer::into_vec`).
 * `encode`, `encode_length_delimited`: encodes the message into a `&mut bytes::BufMut`, appending it after any data that is already there.
 * `prepend`: encodes the message into a `&mut bilrost::buf::ReverseBuf`,